 - Occasionally combine with other organizations to contribute to larger scale projects – such as Liege Street Demonstration Wetland and Tree Day Plantings.

 - Attend community functions – such as WA Day, Science Day and Clean Up Australia Day.

-- Provide walks to inform the public of environmental features, development, and concerns within the park.
+- Provide occasional walks to inform the public of environmental features, development, and concerns within the park.

 Current project sites

 CRRPV Current Work Sites Oct 2017